GarciaDelMolino/MapReduceCF/README.md

 ```

 or given as arguments to the server call:
-`python3 server.py --nmap 5 --nreduce 6 --casesensitive`
+`python3 server.py --n_map 5 --n_reduce 6 --case_sensitive`

 Any number of workers can be started running `python3 client.py` on different terminal sessions.
-Note that the number of concurrent workers is limited to max(N_map_tasks, N_reduce_tasks), i.e. 6 in the default setting.
+Note that the number of concurrent workers is limited to N_map_tasks and N_reduce_tasks.
 Any additional worker will be iddle while the others process tasks.

 ## How does this program work?